MEET THE TEAM

 Aditi Naik : Co-founder

 At Pratha, she started her career with the implementation of the Slum Sanitation Program in the slums of Mumbai.
 Presently, she is involved with the project Management Services of MCGM for monitoring the activities under Slum Sanitation Program (SSP).
-Her experience in sanitation for the last four years gave her tremendous insight into other related issues like seepage management, health and hygiene, sustainable sanitation and improving quality of sanitation facilities provided by MCGM.
+Her experience in sanitation for the last four years gave her tremendous insight into other related issues like seepage management, health and hygiene, sustainable sanitation and improving the quality of sanitation facilities provided by MCGM.

 She is an expert in her own right when it comes to working with slum communities of Mumbai, community mobilization, formation of Community Based Organizations, report writing, networking, conducting surveys, hosting trainings and events, and forming liaisons with MCGM and various other government departments.